mehdi-fathi/eloquent-filter/README.md

 SELECT ...
 WHERE ... count_posts < 25
 ```

-**Where the nested relation Model (New feature :fire:)**
+**Where the nested relations Model**

-You can set all nested relation in the query string just by the array of query string.
-For example, The user model has a relation with posts.
+You can set all nested relations in the query string just via the array of query string. imagine, the user model has a relation with posts.
 And posts table has a relation with orders table.

-You can make query conditions by set 'posts[count_post]' and 'posts[orders][name]' in the query string.
+You can make query conditions by set `posts[count_post]` and `posts[orders][name]` in the query string.

-Just be careful you must set 'posts.count_post' and 'posts.orders.name' in the User model.
+- Just be careful you must set `posts.count_post` and `posts.orders.name` in the User model.

 ```php
 use eloquentFilter\QueryFilter\ModelFilters\Filterable;